Esri/arcgis-maps-sdk-unity-samples/samples_xr/Assets/SampleViewer/Samples/XRTableTop/readme.md

-# Explore the World in Virtual Reality
+# Explore the World In Table Top VR

 Move around in an ArcGIS World using Virtual Reality to move and fly through different cities
 ![Image of XR Table Top](XRTableTop.png)